 Are there other supplements that help with maintaining milk supply?

 There are several other supplements that I would recommend substituting for snacks.
-Instead of a candy bar, grab a Boobie Bar.
 Instead of a cookie, grab a Milkmakers Lactation Cookie.
 Moms do need an additional 500 calories per day to make milk.
 Most of us get them instinctively, but if you are already over your calorie limit, a good mothers milk tea is a good option.

 Busy moms can sometimes miss feeding and or pumping.
 Don't just forget them, make up for missed pumping times at work when at home or put later in the day pumping closer together if you have a meeting.
 If you are out for a short time and someone else is fed the baby before you could make it back, make sure to pump immediately upon return.
 This helps milk supply as well as restocking your freezer.